ARC-Lab-UF/intel-training-modules/SYCL/README.md

     - Description: Vector addition example that introduces basic SYCL concepts (queues, kernels, buffers, accessors, device vs. host code).
     - Demonstrates common mistakes with buffers and accessors.
     - Demonstrates basic exception handling.
-    - Demonstrates terse coding style.
 1. [Example: SAXPY](examples/saxpy)
     - Description: Single-precision A times X plus Y, where A is a scalar, and X and Y are vectors.
 This is a common linear-algebra operation.
-    - Demonstrates parameter passing via lambda capture lists.
+    - Demonstrates scalar parameter passing via lambda capture lists.
     - Demonstrates common C++ bugs with floating-point comparisons, and corresponding solutions.
 1. [Example: Multi-Kernel/Device SAXPY](examples/multiple_kernels)
     - Description: Extends the SAXPY example to execute on multiple kernels, and then shows how to execute each kernel on a different device.